DeeV33/pokemon-teams/README.md

 ### Game

 #### Max Level
-*Max Level is calculated by rounding the average levels of the Champion's Pokemon*
+*Max level is the highest level of the final Elite 4 member's Pokemon*

 Pokemon
 - Obtainment Methods/Locations